Ada-Developers-Academy/core-unit-1/exception-handling/raising-and-handling-exceptions.md

 We won't cover that material, but it's a cool piece of syntax!
 Follow your curiosity!

 ## Summary
+Whether they're caused by programmers, insufficient memory, or user inputs errors are bound to happen.
+Raising and using the `try..except` clause are great ways to make our code more robust by handling errors before they crash our program.
 ## Check for Understanding